-An undergraduate admission test is a required part of the application process at US universities and colleges.
+An undergraduate admissions test is a required part of the application process at US universities and colleges.
 The purpose of these tests is to help admissions counselors evaluate your academic performance, your knowledge of specific subject material, and your proficiency with the English language.
-Many universities and colleges will list which standardized admission test scores are required in order to complete an application.
+Many universities and colleges will list which standardized admissions test scores are required in order to complete an application.

-Using your undergraduate admission test scores, US college and university admissions officers can determine if you meet their academic program requirements.
+Using your undergraduate admissions test scores, US college and university admissions officers can determine if you meet their academic program requirements.
 Typically, this is judged by meeting a minimum test score.

 Because these college admissions exams are required to apply, it is important for international students to know what each test includes and the structures they follow, so you can prepare in advance and know which tests must be taken in order to apply to the colleges that interest you.

 Read on to learn more about the different types of college admission tests in USA you may need to take, including English proficiency tests like TOEFL and IELTS, undergraduate standardized tests, and how you can start preparing.

 This type of test is designed to evaluate an international student’s reading, writing, speaking, and listening skills in English.
 Most universities and colleges will require you to earn a certain score in the test you choose to take, though the exact score will differ between institutions and the type of test.
 Typically, scores fall within a predetermined range or minimum score, so you should know in advance what your US university or college will accept.